FelisDiligens/md-table-tools/README.md

 # MultiMarkdown table tools

-> ⚠️ Work-In-Progress, probably buggy!
+> ⚠️ Work-In-Progress, possibly buggy!

 This module currently has the following features:

-- Parsing MultiMarkdown, HTML, or CSV tables into intermediary
+- Parsing MultiMarkdown, GitHub-flavored Markdown, HTML, or CSV tables into intermediary
-- Converting intermediary back to MultiMarkdown, HTML, or CSV tables
+- Converting intermediary back to MultiMarkdown, GitHub-flavored Markdown, HTML, or CSV tables
-- Formatting or minifying MultiMarkdown tables
+- Formatting or minifying MultiMarkdown or GFM tables
 - Manipulating parsed tables (intermediary), e.g.
   - by adding or removing rows
   - by adding or removing columns